 - After the last story card has been estimated, each player may take one more turn to move a card if he/she wants to.

 After finishing last round team assign numerical estimations to groups of cards.
 To do so they can use estimations of already implemented tasks.

-Picture is just showing finaly estimates tasks (green numbers are columns before last round).
+The picture is just showing finally estimates tasks (green numbers are columns before last round).